Nasdanika/core/emf/readme.md

 Default load keys for classes and packages are computed in the same way as for features by converting class or package name from came to kebab case.

-Default behavior can be customized using the ``load-key`` nasdanika annotation detail key with the load key as value.
+Default behavior can be customized using the ``load-key`` Nasdanika annotation detail key with the load key as value.
-It is also possible to suppress loading of a class or a package by setting ``loadable`` nasdanika annotation detail key to ``false``.
+It is also possible to suppress loading of a class or a package by setting ``loadable`` Nasdanika annotation detail key to ``false``.

 As with features, it is possible to provide a custom key loader to ``EObjectLoader`` constructor to change the default behavior if annotations are not enough.